Silent Slaughter

 Silent Slaughter is a novel by Peter Beere published in 1985.

 Plot summary

-Silent Slaughter is a novel in which Beekay, a crook and coward appears in volume 3 of the 'Trauma 2020' series.
+Silent Slaughter is a novel in which Beekay, a cowardly criminal appears in the third volume of the "Trauma 2020" series.

 Reception

 Dave Langford reviewed Silent Slaughter for White Dwarf #73, and stated that "It succeeds - conjuring up a smell that's a powerful antidote to books and TV series where violence is sanitized and good guys never get hurt, much."